obriencj/koji-smoky-dingo/docs/commands/bulk-untag-builds.rst

                          Specify - to read from stdin.
    --strict              Stop processing at the first failure --force               Force untagging operations.
-Requires admin permission --notify              Send tagging notifications.
+Requires admin permission --notify              Send untagging notifications.
 This can be expensive for
                          koji hub, avoid unless absolutely necessary.
-   -v, --verbose         Print tagging status
+   -v, --verbose         Print untagging status

 This command is used to facilitate the untagging of larger amounts of